Imprints of ultralight axions on the gravitational wave and pulsar timing measurement

-where $ h_i $ ($ i=1, 2 $) represents time-domain signal, $\tilde{h}_i$ is the Fourier transformation of $ h_i $, and \(S_n(f)\) is the one-sided power spectral density for the instrument noise of the detector~\cite{Finn:1992wt,Cutler:1994ys}.
-The explicit formula of $S_n(f)$ for TianQin and LISA can be found in Ref.~\cite{2018Hu} and Ref.~\cite{2018Cornish}, respectively.
-The matched filtering method is used in search of GW signals, and the detector signal is correlated with template waveform.
-The signal-to-noise ratio (SNR) is defined by
+where $ h_i $ ($ i=1, 2 $) represents time-domain signal, $\tilde{h}_i$ is its Fourier transformation, and \(S_n(f)\) is the one-sided power spectral density for the instrument noise of the detector~\cite{Finn:1992wt,Cutler:1994ys}.
+The explicit formulas of $S_n(f)$ for TianQin and LISA are given in Ref.~\cite{2018Hu} and \cite{2018Cornish}, respectively.
+The matched filtering method is used in search of GW signals.
+The signal-to-noise ratio (SNR) is defined as $ \rho \equiv { \left\langle h|h^{\prime}\right\rangle}/{\sqrt{\left\langle h^{\prime}|h^{\prime}\right\rangle }}, $ where $ h $ is the observed waveform and $ h^{\prime} $ is the template.
+To quantify the difference of two given waveforms, we calculate their match~\cite{Eda:2013gg},